Hardest-Working Cities in America

 - Does working more hours always translate into higher productivity?
 Does this vary by industry or job type?

-- What is the ideal numbers of hours to work per week?
+- What is the ideal number of hours to work per week?

 - What policies should governments and firms adopt to improve the quality of life of American workers?